Hiring for Summer 2019 opens February 1

 If you are interested in working at Curious Jane, please:

-• Tell us about yourself in the body of the email -- your experiences and skills, why you have an interest in Curious Jane (no separate cover letter, please).
+• Tell us about yourself in the body of the email –– your experiences and skills, why you have an interest in Curious Jane, what you would bring to the program and what you hope to gain from it (no separate cover letter, please).

 • Please also attach a one-page resume.
 No phone calls, please!

-• We will review all resumes and be in touch if it seems like you would be a good fit.
+• We will review all applications and be in touch if it seems like you would be a good fit.
 Thank you for your interest!